opalgeorgii/WallhackPluginCS2/README.md

 - fixed and reworked **Wallhack**
 - fixed and reworked **Invisibility**
-- invisible players no longer cast their player-model shadows for other players
+- invisible players no longer cast player-model shadows for other players
 - invisible players no longer expose their world weapons, grenades, knives, or related world rendering to other players
 - wallhack correctly reveals invisible enemies only for a limited time when they make a sound
 - fixed **RCON**, which previously was not working correctly